 The garage door torsion spring mechanism

 A garage door torsion spring system is made up of oil-tempered or galvanized steel coils.
 It is a counterbalance system composed of one, two, or more springs on a steel shaft running horizontally above your garage door, with a cable drum at each end.
 Three bearings support the system – one in the center and one on each end.
 The counterbalance cables run from two brackets at the bottom of your garage door to the cable drums.
-Most garage doors will have oil-tempered torsion springs, unless the home is located in a particularly humid or otherwise corrosive environment.
+Most garage doors will have oil-tempered springs unless the home is located in a particularly humid or otherwise corrosive environment.